Rams rally to Super Bowl with stunning 20-17 win over Niners

 San Francisco also will lament its late-game execution, but no mistake was bigger than the dropped interception by Tartt, who could have put the Rams in dire straits moments after McVay wasted his final timeout on a failed challenge early in the fourth quarter.

-The Rams got to the San Francisco 3 on their second drive, but K’Waun Williams alertly tipped an end zone pass to Jimmie Ward for a long interception return.
-The pick was Stafford’s first of the playoffs, but his fifth in three games against the Niners.

-Los Angeles shook it off, got a defensive stop and made an 18-play, 97-yard drive consuming more than 9 1/2 minutes.
-Kupp capped it with his 16-yard TD catch in the back of the end zone.
+“I felt confident the entire game," Kittle said.
+“Felt we were calm.
+They just made real good play.
+The Rams have superstars all over the field.”

-But the Niners answered with yet another moment of brilliance of Samuel, who caught an inside screen pass and rampaged through the Los Angeles defense.
-The All-Pro dived to the pylon for his first career postseason scoring catch.
+Those stars started slowly: Stafford threw a tipped end-zone interception on the Rams' second drive, and the Niners answered a subsequent 97-yard LA scoring drive with yet another moment of brilliance from Samuel.
+The All-Pro caught an inside screen pass and rampaged through the Los Angeles defense, diving to the pylon for his first career postseason scoring catch.

-The Rams’ mistakes multiplied: Kupp and rookie Ben Skowronek dropped potential scoring passes on LA’s next drive, which ended with a missed 54-yard field goal by Gay.

-Samuel shook off a massive, clean hit from Rams safety Nick Scott on San Francisco’s drive ending in Robbie Gould’s 38-yard field goal at the halftime gun for a 10-7 lead.

-San Francisco’s defense stopped the Rams on downs near midfield in the third quarter, and Garoppolo hit Kittle for his second TD pass moments later.
-Los Angeles kept it close with a gritty drive ending in Kupp’s 11-yard TD catch early in the fourth quarter.
+The Rams appeared to be in real trouble when San Francisco's defense stopped them on downs near midfield in the third quarter and Garoppolo hit Kittle for his second TD pass moments later.
+But Los Angeles kept it close with a gritty drive ending in Kupp's 11-yard TD catch early in the fourth quarter.

 FUN WITH FLAGS